dp9u0/awesome-stars/README.md

 ## TypeScript

+- [nest](https://github.com/nestjs/nest) - A progressive Node.js framework for building efficient and scalable server-side applications on top of TypeScript & JavaScript (ES6, ES7, ES8) heavily inspired by Angular 😻🚀
 - [nebular](https://github.com/akveo/nebular) - Nebular is a set of essential modules for your next Angular 6 application.
 - [angular-seed](https://github.com/mgechev/angular-seed) - Extensible, reliable, modular, PWA ready starter project for Angular (2 and beyond) with statically typed build and AoT compilation
 - [vscode-power-mode](https://github.com/hoovercj/vscode-power-mode) - Your code is powerful, unleash it!
 The extension made popular by Code in the Dark has finally made its way to VS Code.